amandamoffatt/vagrant-puppet/README.md

     ```$ vagrant up```

 ## Provisioning with Puppet
 The Puppet provisioner will start in `manifests/default.pp`.
 Define your nodes and their desired classes/include statements here.
-Modules/class manifests should be placed in the `modules` directory.
+Module code and class manifests should be placed in the `modules` directory.